Flawed-Democratic Federation of Malaysia

 Exploring the prosperous river town Chukai (and her nearby non-touristy beaches and fishing hamlets), where our friends Christina & Liau used to live for almost 20 years, a major commercial hub for the region, a bustling fishing port and an important supply base for the oil platforms off the Terengganu coast, thereafter frequenting the nostalgic Hai Peng Coffee Shop +60199150923, located near the town centre, a Chukai landmark which is famous for its hand-roasted coffees since 1940 CE, and, in the evening, walking around the motley collection of innumerous food and clothes stalls at Chukai’s vibrant night market, thus noticing a few peculiar products on offer which we probably would never buy: (i) raw and boiled sea-turtle eggs (four eggs for only MYR 10.-), (ii) white hajj/skull caps for advanced Muslims and (iii) any version of the much-loved/hated Malaysian/Hainanese chicken rice.

-Discovering our most delicious ever, so far, (i) curry noodles aka mee kari, cooked with a rich coconut cream and served with fishcake sedap, at Yap Jin Huat’s Kedai Kopi Ah Yap +60172692899 in Taman Chukai Utama (a small bowl for only MYR 3.- and a large bowl for only MYR 5.-), (ii) east-coast laksam, flat rice-flour noodles, rolled up and cut into half-inch segments, in a rich, full-bodied white gravy of boiled fish, coconut milk and spices, at Mok Nab’s Warung Kak Nab +60139986151 in Kampung Geliga (a medium bowl for only MYR 2.-) and (iii) Kemaman’s signature dish, the famous stuffed crabs with belacan kangkong (water convolvulus stir-fried in spicy shrimp paste), at Restoran Tong Juan +6098591346 in Chukai (one stuffed crab for MYR 8.-); yummy yummy!
+Discovering our most delicious ever, so far, (i) curry noodles aka mee kari, cooked in rich coconut cream and served with fishcakes, at Yap Jin Huat’s Kedai Kopi Ah Yap +60172692899 in Taman Chukai Utama (a small bowl for only MYR 3.- and a large bowl for only MYR 5.-), (ii) east-coast laksam, flat rice-flour noodles, rolled up and cut into half-inch segments, in a rich, full-bodied white gravy of boiled fish, coconut milk and spices, at Mok Nab’s Warung Kak Nab +60139986151 in Kampung Geliga (a medium bowl for only MYR 2.-) and (iii) Kemaman’s signature dish, the famous stuffed crabs with kangkong belacan (stir-fried water convolvulus in spicy shrimp paste), at Restoran Tong Juan +6098591346 in Chukai (one stuffed crab for MYR 8.-); yummy yummy!

-Watching two well-trained, non-unionised pig-tailed macaques (Macaca leonina) and their shtum handler Bisu (Homo sapiens) from the fishing village of Kijal cooperate in the monkey business and harvest coconuts from up to 15 m high palm trees: the stronger male monkey was just tearing off the ripe coconuts whereas the niftier female monkey was using her hands and feet to twist off the nuts - no "monkey business" at all.
+Watching two well-trained, non-unionised southern pig-tailed macaques (Macaca nemestrina) and their shtum but dactylogically very skilled Malay controller Bisu from the fishing village Kijal cooperate in the monkey business and harvest coconuts from up to 15-m high palm trees: the stronger male monkey tears off the ripe coconuts whereas the niftier female monkey uses her hands and feet to twist off the nuts - no "monkey business" at all.